Something went wrong

 Propane vs. Natural Gas vs. Heating Oil: Hampshire Home Heating Fuel Comparison

-Families have a choice of fuels that can be used when it comes to heating.
-Natural Gas is the most popular choice in Hampshire, used by 1,473,396 or 52% of residents.
+Residences have a variety of fuels to choose from when it comes to heating.
+Natural Gas is the preferred choice in Hampshire, used by 1,473,396 or 52% of residents.
 The next most popular primary heating fuel for Hampshire families is Electricity, used by 610,876 homes (22%).
-The rest of the homes are heated with Heating Oil (20%), Propane (5%), Wood (1%), and Other (1%).
+The other homes are heated with Heating Oil (20%), Propane (5%), Wood (1%), and Other (1%).

 Hampshire County Residential Primary Home Heating Fuel (in Number of Households)